 This policy applies to students who are fully withdrawing or taking a leave of absence from MCLA.
 If you withdraw prior to the first day of classes (official opening), you will receive a 100% refund (less any Admissions or Dormitory Deposits).
 All refunds for withdrawals after the start of school are determined on a pro-rata basis up to the 60% point of the semester.

-In addition, students are eligible for a supplemental Tuition Insurance program through Liberty Mutual, which provides up to 100% protection for your investment, should you need to unexpectedly withdraw.
+In addition, students are eligible for a supplemental Tuition Insurance program through GradGuard, which provides up to 100% protection for your investment, should you need to unexpectedly withdraw.
 Students may opt to enroll online in the Bill + Payment page prior to the first day of classes.

 If the payments on a student's account exceeds the charges, the student will be issued a refund.
 This typically occurs roughly one month after the start of the semester, but some refunds may be issued later depending on the academic program or type of fund.
 Students will be refunded electronically through BankMobile and must activate their account through them.
 Read more on student refunds here.